Kmeakin/walrus-report/src/30-implementation.md

 ### Lowering
 Before we can begin performing semantic-analysis, we must convert the parse-tree which was generated by the parser to a more suitable Intermediate Representation.
-This is because the parse-tree contains a lot of extraenous nodes to represent syntactic elements such as commas and parentheses which carry no semantic information.
+This is because the parse-tree contains a lot of extraneous nodes to represent syntactic elements such as commas and parentheses which carry no semantic information.
 The parse-tree also carries the source-location of every node.
 This is useful for display the source location of errors to the